Your questions answered

 – Public Consultation and events

 Manydown is the new community of up to 3,520 homes in northwest Basingstoke.
-Infrastructure works are expected in 2022 ahead of new homes in 2023.
+Infrastructure works will start in January 2025.

 For more information about the southern part of the councils’ remaining Manydown land visit https://manydownbasingstoke.co.uk/south/.

 Landscape and open green spaces are essential elements in the vision for Manydown.
-Open green spaces for people to enjoy, as well as trees planted along streets and areas that can support a variety of natural habitats, are essential to creating a successful community where people want to live.
-Approximately a third of the site area will consist of green infrastructure, including the park, which would be complemented by neighbourhood parks, squares, verges and other public areas and smaller open spaces, as well as gardens and playing fields.
+Spaces for people to enjoy, as well as trees planted along streets and areas that can support a variety of natural habitats, are essential to creating a successful community where people want to live.
+Approximately a third of the site area will be made up of these green areas, including the countryside park, which will be complemented by neighbourhood parks, squares, verges and other public areas and smaller open spaces, as well as gardens and playing fields.

 Manydown will host a number of habitats, users and uses.
 We will ensure all ‘inhabitants’ are considered and find their place at Manydown through our close work with the project’s landscape architects and environmental specialists.